-I treat women with POI in specialist menopause clinics, many of whom have been provided with little information or treatment options following their diagnosis and are undergoing great emotional distress.
+I treat women with POI in specialist menopause clinics in the NHS, many of whom have been provided with little information or treatment options following their diagnosis and are undergoing great emotional distress.
 I am passionate about making a difference for women and raising understanding of this condition.

-I have worked for several years as part of a menopause clinic team that has a specialist interest in POI.
+I have worked for several years as part of a menopause clinic team that has a specialist interest in POI in the NHS.
 I was saddened by the many stories from women who had been poorly understood by health professionals and hope to raise awareness of POI within the primary care community.

 Specialist psychotherapist / counsellor

-I am an experienced psychotherapist and counsellor in women's health and am a long standing patron of The Daisy Network and am also a trustee of NAPS (National Association for Premenstrual Symptoms).
+I am an experienced psychotherapist and counsellor in women's health in the NHS and am a long standing patron of The Daisy Network and am also a trustee of NAPS (National Association for Premenstrual Symptoms).